South Gate open to Drumlin Trail (about 1.0 mile in) 7 am-7 pm, Sundays, May 30- October 31.

 - Expanded parking at the Dead River Gate, with a new vault toilet coming soon

 - Many new signs to help with navigation and defining trail uses

 - The Stuart Gross trail to the Great Pond Mountain summit continues to be re-built as a sustainable hiker-only trail.
 This has led to the closure of the lower section of the old Jeep Trail (a badly eroded fall-line ditch for much of it)

 - The southern portion of Connector Trail (.5 mile from the Mountain Trailhead to the Upper & Lower Capstone junction), is, for bicycles, an “ascent only” route

 - There is now a prohibition on bicycles above Katahdin Overlook.
 For this reason, there are also active plans to extend the Capstone Trail from Katahdin Overlook (top of Capstone) back to the North end of Connector trail

 Please respect trail signage and do not take bicycles to the summit.

-GPMCT is a bare-bones organization that relies on volunteers.
+GPMCT is a small nonprofit organization that relies on volunteers.
 Increased use has meant increased expenses.
-Please donate to the “iron rangers” (green metal posts with a slot in the top) every time you visit and become a member of the Trust.
-We need your help to maintain and improve this wonderful natural resource.
-Please also consider making a recurring or one-time gift to Great Pond Mountain Conservation Trust.
+Please support our work by donating to the “iron rangers” (green metal posts with a slot in the top) every time you visit and consider making a recurring or one-time gift to Great Pond Mountain Conservation Trust.
 Thank you.

-It is a banner spring for ticks.
+It is a banner year for ticks.
 Hats, long sleeves, long pants and insect repellant are all recommended.
 Check yourself and dogs carefully when you get home.